-126. There are substantial barriers that preclude, reduce, or make more difficult entry into the Fuel Injection Systems market.
+121. There are substantial barriers that preclude, reduce, or make more difficult entry into the Fuel Injection Systems market.
 A new entrant into the business would face costly and lengthy start-up costs, including multi-million dollar costs associated with manufacturing plants and equipment, energy, transportation, distribution infrastructure, skilled labor, and longstanding customer relationships.

-127. The Defendants own several patents related to the manufacture of Fuel Injection Systems.
-For example, the Hitachi Defendants own at least two patents related to the manufacture of electronic throttle bodies, a type of throttle body.
+122. The Defendants own several patents related to the manufacture of Fuel Injection Systems.
+For example, the Hitachi Co-Conspirators own at least two patents related to the manufacture of electronic throttle bodies, a type of throttle body.
 These patents place a significant and costly burden on potential new entrants, who must avoid infringing on the patents when entering the market with a new product.

-128. Within the Fuel Injection System, there is a significant amount of technology and engineering expertise required to build systems that fully comply with environmental and public health requirements and other regulatory standards, including fuel economy requirements.
+123. Within the Fuel Injection System, there is a significant amount of technology and engineering expertise required to build systems that fully comply with environmental and public health requirements and other regulatory standards, including fuel economy requirements.

-129. In addition, OEMs cannot change Fuel Injection Systems suppliers randomly after they choose one because the OEMs design the features of their vehicles so that the Fuel Injection Systems it purchases for a vehicle are then integrated with the other components of the powertrain system of the particular vehicle model.
+124. In addition, OEMs cannot change Fuel Injection Systems suppliers randomly after they choose one because the OEMs design the features of their vehicles so that the Fuel Injection Systems it purchases for a vehicle are then integrated with the other components of the powertrain system of the particular vehicle model.
 Thus, Fuel Injection Systems manufacturers and OEMs must agree on a design that is unique to a particular vehicle model.
 It would be difficult for a new market entrant to do so.

-2. There is Inelasticity of Demand for Fuel Injection Systems

-130. "Elasticity" is a term used to describe the sensitivity of supply and demand to changes in one or the other.
-For example, demand is said to be "inelastic" if an increase in the price of a product results in only a small decline in the quantity sold of that product, if any.
+2. There is Inelasticity of Demand for Fuel Injection Systems price of a product results in only a small decline in the quantity sold of that product, if any.
 In other words, customers have nowhere to turn for alternative, cheaper products of similar quality, and so continue to purchase despite a price increase.